JV-conseil-Internet-Consulting/django-azure-active-directory-signin/CONTRIBUTING.md

-# Contributing to Django Azure Active Directory Sign-In 🔑  <!-- omit in toc -->
+# Contributing  <!-- omit in toc -->

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to this repo on GitHub.<!-- These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.-->
+The following is a set of guidelines for contributing to this repo on GitHub.

 ## Table of contents  <!-- omit in toc -->